xurion/ffxi-targeter/README.md

 //targ save statues
 ```

-In the future, use the following to switch to the saved preset:
+In the future, use the following to switch to the saved set:

 `//targ load statues`